Team-Bugged/bug-tracker-client/README.md

 <!-- Steps to reproduce and additional information. -->
 <!-- Projects can be filtered based on status , start date and number of bugs whereas bugs can be filtered based on bug status, severity, start date, etc. -->

-ER Diagram:
+# ER Diagram:

 ![newerdiagram](https://user-images.githubusercontent.com/57508390/150476647-93c2353c-24dd-44d8-a761-d1ab8d29fb17.png)

+# DEMO

-# To run on browser
+ To run on browser

-Step 1: Run the server on your browser: <a target="_blank" href="https://bug-tracker-sever.herokuapp.com/">Click here</a>
+Step 1: Run the server on your browser: <a target="_blank" href="https://bug-tracker-sever.herokuapp.com/">Click here</a> <br>
 Step 2: Finally, <a target="_blank" href="https://bug-tracker-cliet.herokuapp.com/">Click here</a> to view our application

-# To run locally
+To run locally

 - `git clone`
 - `npm install`
 - `npm start`
 - visit `localhost:3000` on browser

+# Developer Credits